glauciareginacosta-tech/glauciareginacosta-tech/README.md

-# Hi there, I'm Gláucia Regina 👋
+# Hi there, I'm Gláucia  👋

 ### Data Analyst | Software Metrics Specialist
 With over 20 years of experience in IT, systems, and project management, I specialize in **Data Analysis and Software Measurement**.
 My focus is on transforming raw operational data into actionable strategic insights, building interactive dashboards, and function point mensurement.